GraphLand: Evaluating Graph Machine Learning Models on Diverse Industrial Data: GraphLand benchmark details

 \monospacebold{hm-categories} and \monospacebold{hm-prices}\,\, These datasets are based on open data that has been introduced at the Kaggle competition organized by H\&M \citep{hm-recommendations}.
 The graph represents a co-purchasing network.
 The nodes are products, and an edge connects two nodes if the products are often bought by the same customers.
 The graph is undirected.
 We prepared two datasets with the same graph but different tasks: in \texttt{hm-categories}, the task is to predict the product category (multiclass classification), and in \texttt{hm-prices}, the task is to predict the product price (regression).
 The node features in this dataset include product metadata such as product color (categorical feature), as well as information obtained from product purchasing statistics such as what proportion of product purchases occurs on different weekdays (numerical features).

 \monospacebold{pokec-regions}\,\, This dataset is based on the data from \citet{takac2012data}.
 It represents the online social network Pokec.
 The nodes are users, and a directed edge connects two nodes if one user has marked the other one as a friend.
-While this graph is quite popular in network analysis as an example of a classic social network, it is relatively rarely used for machine learning, with the exception of \citet{lim2021large} who use the same graph as us but with different task, node features, and data split.
+While this graph is quite popular in network analysis as an example of a classic social network, it is relatively rarely used for machine learning, with the exception of \citet{lim2021large} who use the same graph as we do but with different task, node features, and data split.
 In our dataset, the task is to predict which region a user is from (extreme multiclass classification with $183$ classes).
 The node features in our dataset are based on user profile information, examples of them include the profile completion proportion (numerical feature) and binary indicators of whether different profile fields are filled (categorical features).

 \monospacebold{twitch-views}\,\, This dataset is based on the data from \citet{rozemberczki2021twitch}.
 It represents the live-streaming network Twitch.
-The nodes are users, and a directed edge connects two nodes if one user is subscribed to the other.
-The task is to predict how many views a user gets in a specific period of time (regression).
+The nodes are users, and an undirected edge connects two nodes if both users follow each other.
+The task is to predict how many views a user receives in a specific period of time (regression).
 The node features are based on user profile information and examples of them include user language and affiliate status (categorical features).

 \monospacebold{tolokers-2}\,\, This is a new version of the dataset \texttt{tolokers} from \citet{platonov2023critical, tolokers} with a significantly extended set of node features.
-It is based on the data from the Toloka crowdsourcing platform.
+It is based on the data from the Toloka crowdsourcing platform and the graph represents a network of tolokers (workers).
 The nodes are tolokers, and an edge connects two nodes if these tolokers have worked on the same task.
 The graph is undirected.
 The task is fraud detection~--- to predict which tolokers have been banned in one of the projects (binary classification).
-The new node features include various performance statistics of workers, such as the number of approved assignments and the number of skipped assignments (numerical features), as well as worker's profile information, such as their education level (categorical feature).
+The new node features include various performance statistics of workers, such as the number of approved assignments and the number of skipped assignments (numerical features), as well as workers' profile information, such as their education level (categorical feature).